elpunkt/mp_throttle/README.md

 #### A Python package to monitor and throttle multiprocessing processes.

 ## Use case:
-This package can be used to control and monitor Pythons [multiprocessing](https://docs.python.org/3.4/library/multiprocessing.html?highlight=process) processes.
-The central Throttle class can be used to monitor the current and the mean frequency of processes and/or to throttle your processes to execute a limited times per second.
+This package can be used to control and monitor Pythons [multiprocessing](https://docs.python.org/3.4/library/multiprocessing.html?highlight=process) processes or [threading](https://docs.python.org/3.4/library/threading.html) threads.
+The central Throttle class can be used to monitor the current and the mean frequency of processes/threads and/or to throttle them to execute a limited times per second.
 This can be used to limit the server requests of a multi-process web crawler.

 ## Example:
 ```python